JADES: Journey of Autism Diagnosis and Early Support

 Making a referral

-If you feel your child would benefit from having a JADES assessment, please speak to your child’s GP (located in West Essex only), therapist, school staff, health visitor or school nurse who can make a referral using the form in the link below.
+If you feel your child would benefit from having a JADES assessment, please speak to your child’s GP (located in West Essex only), therapist, school staff, health visitor or school nurse who can make a referral.

 What happens next?